 The siding on your house, especially vinyl siding, has plenty of gaps to use as entry.
 Corner posts are used to finish off the ends of siding at the corners of your house, and j-channels are used like trim around windows and doors to hide the ends of vinyl siding.
 Both of these are hallow and leave gaps large enough for rodents to enter.
 Once in, they can climb as high as needed.
 Then they can enter any level that they choose.

 Foundations often have large cracks that mice can enter through.
 Oklahoma ground rarely sits still, and this causes foundation cracks and gaps.
 Mice can use these gaps to enter your home fairly easily.
 Attached garages have the same issues.
 Gaps in the overhead door, and foundation cracks offer easy entry points.
 Garage clutter can also provide cover and nesting places for mice.
+Call your Broken Arrow exterminator for help.

 WHERE ELSE CAN MICE ENTER?